 As the company advertises, I have found the stewpots perfect for braising, browning and slow cooking just like you would use an enamel coated cast iron Dutch Oven.

-Some people get concerned with small cracks that form in the glaze.
+After a few uses, some people become concerned with small cracks that form in the glaze.
 When heated, the Flame Top cookpot expands slightly and this creates small, thin cracks in the glaze, which are especially visible on light colored cookware.
 These small cracks are not a flaw, but are proof that the Flame cookware is resistant to temperature change and are a sign of longevity.

 Emile Henry products are easy to clean by hand or in the dishwasher.
 Burned on residue may be removed by soaking the cookware for 10 minutes, but I have never had a problem getting the pot clean after use.